The must-sees, the guided tours, our favorites?

 Our favorites in the Les Halles district

-- The view on the roofs of Paris from the 5th floor of the Beaubourg center
+• The view of the rooftops of Paris from the 5th floor of the Beaubourg center

-- Reserve a guided Hoverboard ride (with children from 8/10 years old and TOP with teenagers).
+• Book a guided hoverboard ride (with children from 8/10 years old and TOP with teenagers).
 It's fun, funny and a great way to visit Paris

 Our favorites in the Montorgueil district

-- Go and have dinner in one of the many small restaurants in the rue Montorgueil or in the surrounding streets.
+• Go for dinner in one of the many small restaurants in the rue Montorgueil or in the surrounding streets.
 The atmosphere is very lively and very nice

 With children

-- The children?s workshop at the Georges Pompidou Center : workshops for young people are scheduled all year round
+• The children's workshop at the Georges Pompidou Center workshops for young people are scheduled throughout the year

-- The Jean-sans-Peur Towera medieval tower in the heart of Paris, the last vestige of the Dukes of Burgundy's mansion
+• The Jean-sans-Peur Towera medieval tower in the heart of Paris, the last vestige of the hotel of the Dukes of Burgundy

 With teens

-- Original, take them in the evening to see a magic show at the Café de la magie, place Sainte-Catherine
+• Original, take them in the evening to see a magic show at the magic café, place Sainte-Catherine

 Practical shopping

-- The Forum des Halles has been completely renovated (as has the entire neighborhood).
+• The Forum des Halles has been completely renovated (as has the whole neighborhood).
 Practical to take refuge there if it rains and it is open on sunday

 Latin Quarter and 5th